How can gardeners help combat climate change?

 - Grow some of your own food and buy food from local sources to reduce emissions associated with long-distance transportation and storage.
 Learn how to start a vegetable garden.

-- Experiment with plants that can take the heat: Heat-tolerant Vegetable Crops and Cultivars for the Changing Climate
+- Experiment with growing plants that can take the heat.
+Read about heat-tolerant vegetable crops and cultivars for the changing climate.

 - High heat can affect crop productivity.
 Learn about the pollination of vegetable crops in a changing climate.